Storage Area Network (SAN) –

 Image Source: Link

-Request Nodes – Simultaneous occurrence of the Cache with the node which makes a request of the data.
-The pros and cons associated with this request node are as follows;
+Simultaneous occurrence of the Cache with the node which makes a request of the data.
+The pros and cons with this request node are as follows;

 Pros –

-Anytime a request is made, the node can promptly return the cached data, avoiding any kind of hopping if it possesses an existence.
+Anytime you make a request, the node can promptly return the data, avoiding any kind of hopping if it possesses an existence.

 It primarily exists in in-memory, and it is very fast.